 Why Proactive Beats Reactive

 Waiting to see what AI says and then trying to correct it is a losing strategy.
-The better approach is shaping the narrative before AI assembles its answer.
+The data supports this.
+Research from MarTech found that owned media is cited 2x more often than earned media in branded AI queries.

 Meanwhile, Gartner predicts a 25% drop in traditional search volume by 2026 as users shift to AI assistants.
 If your brand narrative lives only in SEO-optimized pages designed for Google's ten blue links, you're building on a shrinking foundation.